Acrylic Paint: Tips and Brands

 - CON - Difficult to hand-paint with

 - AK Interactive

-- Now, they seem to perform great at both airbrushing and hand-painting.
+- They seem to perform great at both airbrushing and hand-painting.

 - Their acrylic primers perform well and have no smell.